Energy Factor Calculator + Nutrient Calculator for Adult Dogs

 Obese or geriatric dog: 85

-*There is a note stating that the requirements of older or overweight dogs may be over estimated when using BW.
+*There is a note stating that the requirements of older or overweight dogs may be overestimated when using BW.
 In those instances, calculating via ME is more appropriate.
+This is one of the many examples of why using BW doesn’t fit the average/typical dog.

 Please note that some nutrients have information next to them regarding safe upper limits (SUL).